Advanced search

 • if your child or someone in their family has a history of heart rhythm disorders (ventricular cardiac arrhythmia, including torsades de pointes) or abnormality of electrocardiogram (ECG, electrical recording of the heart) called “long QT syndrome”.

-• if your child is taking medicines called ticagrelor or ranolazine (for heart attack, chest pain or angina).
+• if your child is taking medicines called ticagrelor, ivabradine or ranolazine (for angina or to reduce the chance of heart attack or stroke).

 • if your child is taking colchicine (usually taken for gout)